warricksothr/concourse-rclone-resource/README.md

     * `link`: Optional.
 Create a link to the resource if possible.
 Default `false`
     * `linkFilter`: Optional.
 A find filter on the source directory for files to generate links to.
 Default `-maxdepth 1 -type f`
     * `args`: Optional.
 An array of additional arguments to pass to rclone.
+    * `allowFailure`: Optional.
+Allow this destination to fail without failing the job.
+Default `false`

 #### Example